MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/core/migration/activatehierarchy-method-in-class-sms_migrationsitemapping.md

  Qualifiers: [in]

- The account name to access SQL server on the source site.
+ The account name to access SQL Server on the source site.

  `destinationSiteCode`
  Data type: `String` Array